 A huge accomplishment for Gage since winning the Student Speech Contest is hosting the 2016 Bike Safety Saturday at his school.
 He opened the event up to invite everyone in our school district and community.
 There were about 350 people in attendance.
 The entire event was free to the community, and we had hot dogs, drinks, a BMX stunt show, free bicycle helmets for any rider without a helmet, a helmet-inspection/proper-fit station, an escorted safety ride, a bike-inspection station, prize giveaways, and bicycle-skills safety learning stations.
 The event was well received by the community and provided completely through volunteers and community donations.

 Gage is planning to use his $500 Leadership Grant money this spring for his “RISD Roll Models” campaign, where he is putting free bicycle helmets into students’ hands in the Rockwall School District, and empowering the students participating in the event to start bike-safety programs and practices on their school campus.
 He is also helping at a nearby school’s Bike Safety Day in the spring.

 Share Article on

-Tags: 21st century education, 21st century skills, community engagement, goal setting, leadership culture, leadership lessons, leadership roles, school culture, school environment, social emotional learning, student empowerment, student leadership, student potential, student speech contest, The Leader in Me, whole-child education
+Tags: 21st century education, 21st century skills, community engagement, goal setting, leadership culture, leadership lessons, leadership roles, school culture, school environment, student empowerment, student leadership, student potential, student speech contest, The Leader in Me, wellness-leadership, whole-child education